pism/pism/doc/sphinx/installation/arch.rst

 .. note::

-   The AUR package for PISM is maintained by Julien Seguinot (|jseguinot-email|);
-   please e-mail him with questions about it.
+   The AUR package for PISM is maintained by Julien Seguinot; please e-mail him with questions about it.
+His email is: *first name two first letters + last name three first letters + at + posteo and then dot + eu*.